Thomas Bampfield: Career

 Bampfield attended Exeter College, Oxford, followed by legal training at Middle Temple in 1642, although the First English Civil War meant he did not qualify as a lawyer until 1649.
 In 1654, he was appointed Recorder of Exeter; combined with his Presbyterianism, holding this important legal position led to his election as Member of Parliament for Exeter in the First Protectorate Parliament.
 It is not clear whether he attended; like many others, he refused to accept Oliver Cromwell's insistence all MPs 'recognise' constitutional limits set out in the Instrument of Government.

 In 1656, he was re-elected to the Second Protectorate Parliament, and chaired the Parliamentary committee that tried the Quaker activist James Nayler.
 He was also a prominent opponent of the 1657 Militia Bill, which sought to enshrine the much hated Rule of the Major Generals.
 In the Third Protectorate Parliament, he acted as Speaker from 14 April 1659 until it was dissolved on 22 April; he supported the re-seating of MPs excluded in Pride's Purge, and sat in the Convention Parliament that invited Charles II to resume the throne.

-After The Restoration, he helped draft a petition recommending clemency for the republicans John Lambert and Sir Henry Vane, as well as urging Charles to "marry a Protestant'.
-His opposition to the restoration of Episcopacy in the Church of England, and support for Puritan regulations prohibiting drunkenness and profanity were out of step with the public mood.
+Following the May 1660 Stuart Restoration, he helped draft a petition recommending clemency for the republicans John Lambert and Sir Henry Vane, as well as urging Charles to "marry a Protestant'.
+His opposition to the restoration of Episcopacy in the Church of England, and support for Puritan regulations prohibiting drunkenness and profanity, were out of step with the public mood.
 He lost his position as Recorder in October 1660, and did not stand again for election as an MP.

-His brother Francis, a former Royalist and Prebendary of Exeter Cathedral, rejected his conservative religious beliefs and became an advocate of Sabbatarianism.
-Bampfield opposed the 1662 Act of Uniformity which evicted priests who refused to subscribe to the Thirty-nine Articles; they included Francis, who spent the next nine years in Dorchester gaol.
-Thomas was later converted to Sabbatarianism by Francis, who set up a community of Seventh Day Baptists in prison.
+His brother Francis, a former Royalist and Prebendary of Exeter Cathedral, became an advocate of Sabbatarianism.
+Bampfield opposed the Act of Uniformity 1662, which evicted priests who refused to subscribe to the Thirty-nine Articles.
+They included his brother Francis, a former Royalist and Prebendary of Exeter Cathedral, who had become an advocate of Sabbatarianism, and converted Thomas.
+Francis spent the next nine years in prison, where he established a community of Seventh Day Baptists.

-Removed as a JP in 1665, Thomas regained some of his former positions in 1688, as the Catholic James II tried to build support among Nonconformists but relinquished them after the 1688 Glorious Revolution.
-In his last years, he published several works on Sabbatarianism, which elicited responses from mathematician and theologian John Wallis, as well as Baptist minister Isaac Marlow.
+As a Nonconformist, Thomas was removed as a JP in 1665.
+He regained some of his former positions in 1688, when the Catholic James II was trying to win support for his policies from minority religious groups, then relinquished them after the Glorious Revolution.
+In retirement, he published several works on Sabbatarianism, which were reviewed by mathematician and theologian John Wallis, as well as Baptist minister Isaac Marlow.
 He died on 8 October 1693, and was buried at St Stephen's Church, Exeter.